 The Company monitors its capital and capital structure on an ongoing basis to ensure it is sufficient to achieve the Company's short-term and long-term strategic objectives.
 Management primarily funds the Company's operations and product development by issuing share capital, rather than using other capital sources that require fixed repayments of principal and interest.
 The Company closely watches its cash balances.
-The balance of current assets as at September 30, 2016 was \$227,032 (2015 - \$649,504).
-The Company does not currently have significant debt outstanding and there are presently no formal capital requirements with which the Company has not complied.
+The balance of current assets as at December 31, 2016 was \$85,348 (2015- \$473,729).

 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is appropriate.
-There were no changes in the Company's approach to capital management during the year ended September 30, 2016.
+There were no changes in the Company's approach to capital management during the period ended December 31, 2016.